andmarek/yas.nvim/README.md

 # YAS.nvim - Yet Another Search Plugin

-A VSCode-like finder plugin for Neovim that provides a sidebar interface for searching text across files.
+A VSCode-like finder plugin for Neovim with smooth Vim-native navigation.

 ## Features

-- 🔍 Real-time search across all files in your project
+-  **Real-time search** across all files in your project
-- 📁 Results organized by file with collapsible sections
-- 🎯 Click to navigate directly to matches with highlighting
-- ⚡ Fast search using ripgrep (with vim fallback)
-- 🗑️ Remove individual search results
-- ⚙️ Highly configurable
+-  **File organization** with smart fold/unfold
+-  **Vim-native navigation** - j/k for results, Ctrl+n/p for directories
+- **Fast search** Ripgrep for fast searching

 ## Installation